eysikal/ts-learnings/README.md

 ```

-### 2. A cool trick for preserving type information at runtime is to set a `kind` property:
+### 2. A cool trick for preserving type information at runtime is to "tag" objects with a `kind` property:
 ```
 interface Truck {
   kind: 'Truck';